Ciunkos/ciunkos.com/src/blog/posts/debugging-javascript-the-basics/index.md

   .map(log)
 ```

-After extending Array's prototype we can use this function as a method.
+After extending Array’s prototype we can use this function as a method.

 ```javascript
 Array.prototype.tap = tap